-At-Bashy is a village situated approximately 35 km southwest of the Naryn region in Kyrgyzstan.
+At-Bashy is a village situated approximately 35 km (21.7 miles) south of Naryn in Kyrgyzstan.
 It is the capital of the At-Bashi district.
-Splendid forests of fir trees decorate the northern part of the valley, and at the bottom runs one of the influential rivers called Naryn-At-Bashy.
+It is surrounded at the north by splendid forests of fir tree, and at the south by the great Naryn-At-Bashy River.

 How to get there?

 To go to At-Bashy, take the marshutka from Naryn.